2025 Pacific hurricane season: Tropical Storm Mario

 On September 8, a tropical wave entered the far eastern Pacific from Central America.
 The disturbance began showing signs of organization on September 10, as it tracked just offshore of the coast of southern Mexico, and was designated Tropical Depression Thirteen-E the following afternoon.
 As the depression tracked west-northwestward on the morning of September 12, it strengthened into Tropical Storm Mario about 20 nmi off the coast of Guerrero.
 Later that day, a large low-pressure area began developing to the south of Mario, which caused Mario to weaken into a tropical depression.
 Weakening continued throughout the night, and Mario degenerated into a remnant low early on September 13.
 The remnants of Mario continued to produce disorganized convection as it moved slowly westward through the day.
 Convection organized and deepened, and by the next morning, a well-defined circulation had reformed.
 As a result, Mario redeveloped as a tropical storm just southeast of Socorro Island.
 During the afternoon of September 15, the storm tracked northwestward, moving between a mid-level ridge over northern Mexico and a mid-level low to its northwest, and attained sustained winds of 55 kn.
 Later that day, however, a weakening trend began as Mario moved into cooler waters.
 The storm weakened into a tropical depression on the afternoon of September 16, about 495 mi west of the southern point of the Baja California peninsula, and later degenerated into a remnant low.
+The low then dissipated on September 18.

 Flooding was reported in Acapulco.
-In Jalisco, a man drowned after being swept away by an overflowing river.
 The outer rain bands from the system also triggered heavy flash flooding in Baja California Sur.
 Several homes, vehicles, and roads were damaged by floodwaters.
 At least 50 families were affected by flooding.
 In San Ignacio, a 37-year-old man was electrocuted during the passage of the storm.
+The remnants of Mario also prompted flood and flash flood warnings throughout Central and Southern California.
 The remnants of Mario prompted flood and flash flood warnings throughout Central and Southern California.
 Thunderstorms were also reported, with over nine thousand lightning strikes recorded.
 At least 7,000 people lost power during the storm.
 In Barstow, floodwaters swept away a vehicle, killing a toddler.
 Across California, heavy rain triggered numerous landslides, leaving several vehicles stranded.
 Caltrans launched a $9.7 million project to repair the damage caused by Mario on California State Route 38.
+Officials estimated total road damage and the cost to repair the damage at US$40.7 million.
 At Death Valley National Park, several roads were closed and there was severe flooding in the park, with a quarter of the park's annual precipitation falling during the storm.
 Rainfall at Harry Reid International Airport in Las Vegas reached .24 inch, the wettest day at the airport since May 6.